RidwaanA/video-game-sales-subscription-strategy-dashboard-tableau/README.md

 Data was clean and required no pre-processing prior to import into Tableau.
 All transformations, aggregations, and feature engineering were performed directly within Tableau using calculated fields and parameters.

 ## Dashboard Features
-- **Dynamic Top N filtering** — Parameters allow users to interactively control how many top games, platforms, or genres are displayed across visuals (by global sales, ratings, or user count)
+- **Dynamic Top N filtering:** Parameters allow users to interactively control how many top games, platforms, or genres are displayed across visuals (by global sales, ratings, or user count)
-- **3-in-1 dimension switcher** — A single parameter toggles between Games, Platforms, and Genres views across relevant charts, eliminating dashboard clutter
+- **3-in-1 dimension switcher:** A single parameter toggles between Games, Platforms, and Genres views across relevant charts, eliminating dashboard clutter
-- **Unified ratings selector** — A calculated field consolidates User Score, Critic Score, and User Count into a single switchable metric for flexible performance comparison
+- **Unified ratings selector:** A calculated field consolidates User Score, Critic Score, and User Count into a single switchable metric for flexible performance comparison
-- **Multi-level filters** — Name, category action, genre, and platform filters enable granular drill-down across all dashboard views
+- **Multi-level filters:** Name, category action, genre, and platform filters enable granular drill-down across all dashboard views

 ## Calculated Fields & Parameters